catherineisonline/pizza-time-with-react/README.md

 ![Pizza Time preview](https://github.com/catherineisonline/pizza-time-with-react/blob/main/src/assets/images/project-preview.png?raw=true)

 Pizza Time: A delicious online experience.
 I designed and developed an e-commerce platform for this pizza restaurant, featuring an interactive menu with a variety of options including pizza, sushi, and pasta.
-Simplifying the online ordering process and providing a seamless user experience was the key goal of this project
+Simplifying the online ordering process and providing a seamless user experience was the key goal of this project.
+Please note, this project mostly uses React Classes as a way to learn.
+But it's also good to understand that React Hooks are quite important too, and using classes doesn't make hooks any less relevant.

 [![GitHub license](https://img.shields.io/github/license/catherineisonline/pizza-time-with-react)](https://github.com/catherineisonline/travel-with-catherine/blob/main/LICENSE)
 [![GitHub issues](https://img.shields.io/github/issues/catherineisonline/pizza-time-with-react)](https://github.com/catherineisonline/travel-with-catherine/issues)